Xunny-D/Xunny-D.github.io/README.md

 Tech Stack: Vanilla JavaScript, HTML, CSS, & Tailwind

+NOTE: Tailwind does not support IE browsers.
+Tailwind CSS v3.0 is designed for and tested on the latest stable versions of Chrome, Firefox, Edge, and Safari.

-New site built with Angular will be live May 25th.
+New site built with Nest.js will be live May 25th.